If the racial views of most White Americans are, in fact, shaped by the context within which they live, then we need to understand that context.

 The most basic point to understand is that a significant majority of White Americans have spent their whole lives in racially segregated settings.
 Home, work, school, church, and neighborhood, those of us who are White often are isolated from people who are racially, ethnically, and culturally different.
 That’s no accident, of course.
 Governments at every level, banks, businesses, real estate companies, churches, and virtually every White-run enterprise have worked hard for centuries for precisely this result.
 White Americans, therefore, experience more racial isolation than any other group in the U.S.

 It’s safe to say that not that many White people have meaningful conversations about racial issues with their occasional acquaintances of color, meaning that nearly all White people talk about race almost exclusively with other White people.
-The result is an echo chamber in which White perspectives are repeated again and again, depriving many people of an opportunity to consider other views.
+Sociologists Leslie Houts Picco and Joe Feagan (2007) asked university students to take notes of the things White people say about race in private, all-White places (when they are “backstage”).
+It is discouraging, but not surprising, to learn that private conversations are much more overtly racist than public conversations (the “frontstage”).
+Many White people, then, are socialized–implicitly, at least–to present a non-racist front to the world while expressing racist attitudes and beliefs to other White people in private.
+They learn that racism is OK as long as it’s kept backstage.
+Racial segregation creates an echo chamber in which racist perspectives are largely unchallenged, depriving many White people of an opportunity to consider other views.

 “I keep a lot of African American friends — some of my dearest friends — but when we hang out at the brew house, we don’t talk about these issues.
 A lot of residents are going, ‘Damn, I never realized my friends felt that way or had these experiences.’ ” —Ferguson, Missouri mayor James Knowles III, in the wake of the protests following Michael Brown’s death